2nd Saturday Open House &

 FAQs

-No ticket is required!
-The Art in Bloom Open House at Workhouse Arts Center is free and open to all.
-Food and drinks will be available for purchase at event bars, W16 Café, and the Kabob Mix food truck.
+• No ticket is required!
+The Open House at Workhouse Arts Center is free and open to all.
+Food and drinks will be available for purchase at event bars, W16 Café, and food trucks.

 Guests must be 21+ to enjoy alcoholic beverages.